Pomeranian Military District

 The Pomeranian Military District (Polish acronym POW) was a military district of the Polish Armed Forces from 1945 to 2011.
 Formally it was subordinate to the Minister of National Defence in the operational matters of defense and detached government administration (Art.
 14 Law of 21 November 1967 on the universal duty to defend the Polish Republic).
-The district command headquarters was at Torun (1945–1946), Bydgoszcz, Gdańsk, Koszalin, and then at Bydgoszcz.
+The district command headquarters was at Toruń (1945–1946), Bydgoszcz, Gdańsk, Koszalin, and then at Bydgoszcz.
 From 1947 to 2007 1 Gen. J. Dwernicki Street, from 2007 to December 2011 105th Szubinska Street.

 Since 1999, the POW is one of the two military districts in Poland.
 After 92 years, in accordance with the decision of the Minister of National Defence, in December 2011 the Pomeranian Military District was deactivated.